-My interest rate was about 4 percent on this refinance and rates and fees on a refinance loan should be very similar to terms for a new loan on a new purchase.
-My interest rate and fees are a little higher on these loans that typical loans, because I use a portfolio lender , not because I am refinancing.
+My interest rate was about 4 percent on this refinance, and rates and fees on a refinance loan should be very similar to terms for a new loan on a new purchase.
+My interest rate and fees are a little higher on these loans than your typical conventional loans, because I use a portfolio lender , not because I am refinancing.

-It is difficult to come up with enough money to buy multiple rental properties, because of the cash it takes to buy investment property.
+It is difficult to come up with enough money to buy multiple rental properties because of the cash it takes to buy an investment property.
 A cash out refinance is a great way to get extra cash to buy more proprieties.
 You should be able to refinance mortgages with no money down as long as your property can appraise for enough money.
-If you can find a great portfolio lender you should be able to continue to refinance properties and take cash out even on investment property.
+If you can find a great portfolio lender, you should be able to continue to refinance properties and take cash out even on an investment property.